v2keener/gAUdlf/README.md

 ## A Golden Vault
 ..."Golden Vault" [^abc]

 This Github repository is intended as a "golden" Obsidian vault.
-One can use this or the 'template' version of this vault to have some pre-made things I find handy in my primary, private vault for note-taking.
+One can use this or the 'template' version of this vault to have some pre-made things I find handy in my primary, private vault for note-taking. ( #2ba-footnote The [template vault](https://github.com/v2keener/gAUdlf-template) should be populated by the end of June 2022.)

 For instance, I've chosen some plugins I find handy to incorporate as submodules.
 I've also included the `.obsidian` folder, which has the `*.json` files, CSS, and other support files.